dinethlive/natural-reader-ai-unlimited/README.md

 - Automatically navigates to the site
 - Allows users to reopen the premium reading window

-💬 It's a valuable accessibility tool for:
+💬 It's a valuable accessibility tool for,
 - Students with limited resources
 - Individuals with reading challenges
 - Educational or temporary-use cases